Consultant: Qualifications

 There is no single qualification to becoming a consultant, other than those laid down in relation to medical, psychological and engineering personnel who have attained this level-degree in it or professional licenses, such as Chartered Engineer.

 Consultants may hold undergraduate degrees, graduate degrees, professional degrees or professional designations pertaining to their field(s) of expertise.
 In some fields, a consultant may be required to hold certain professional licenses (e.g., a civil engineer providing consulting on a bridge project may have to be a professional engineer).
 In other types of consulting, there may be no specific qualification requirements.
 A legal consultant may have to be a member of the bar or hold a law degree.
 An accounting consultant may have to have an accounting designation, such as Chartered Accountant status.
 Some individuals become consultants after a lengthy and distinguished career as an executive or political leader or employee, so their lengthy and exposed experience may be their main asset.

 Accreditation

-Various accreditation bodies for consultants exist today:
+Various accreditation bodies for consultants exist: